Indian Army Chief to give assessment of LAC tensions to political leadership at high level meet

 The virtual meet of the Working Mechanism for Consultation and Coordination on India-China Border Affairs is the second one since June 5 and was held through video conference.

 The next level after the WMCC is the Special Representative mechanism.
-However there is no indication whether the two sides intend to convene the meeting anytime soon.
+However, there is no indication whether the two sides intend to convene the meeting anytime soon.